theheavygluon/QuantumComputingPrereqs/README.md

 # State of the Project

-This project is not my main priority at the moment and will be worked on only when I am free.
-For this reason, it would be reasonable to expect a 1-2 month timeframe for completion
+The first three chapters of this text has been used for a Quantum Computing school my colleagues and I ran over the summer (see <a href="https://github.com/The-Eigensolvers/TEQS">the TEQS repo<\a>).
+Apart from re-writing Chapter 4 and making it focused on The 4 reduced postulates of QM, I have no interest in working further on this for the foreseeable future.